Understanding and Reaching Across Cultures

 The messenger must work hard to understand the other culture by learning the language, traditions, historical problems, religious allegiance, and patterns of behavior.

-At Global Disciples, we believe and encourage indigenous clusters of churches to train and send their own workers who know the culture well in order to reap the plentiful harvest.
+At Global Disciples, we believe and encourage indigenous clusters of churches to train and send their own workers.

 The willingness of clusters of churches to send church planters to least-reached, remote, and difficult areas